 I’m blown away by how much small changes add up over time.

-(If you want to learn more about the upcoming real estate investing course, sign up here for email updates.)
+(If you want to learn more about Your First Rental Property, our premier real estate investing course, sign up to our VIP list here.)

 One Percent … and the Big Picture

 There’s one critical clarification I want to make about marginal gains theory.